Best Ever Vegan Pumpkin Pie (Secretly Healthy + Easy!)

 FAQ’s

-You can also use either dried beans or even flour!
+- If you don’t have pie weights to blind bake the crust: You can also use either dried beans, uncooked rice, or even flour!
 Yes, you can use flour to par-bake your curst!
 Just make sure that the crust is lined with parchment paper and either the beans or the flour reach the top of the crust to prevent any sinking.

 You are just going to absolutely love this super easy vegan pumpkin pie!!
 It honestly tastes just like traditional pumpkin pie- no one will know it’s vegan, eggless, and dairy free!